mkopsnc/catalogue_qt_docker/README.md

 # Known limitations

 Note that this container should be used only for research purposes.
-You need access to Catalogue QT v.2 and Demonstrator Dashboard source repositories.
+You need access to Catalogue QT v.2 and Dashboard-ReactJS source repositories.

 ***